10 Simple Ways to Be Fully Present in Your Life

 Photo Credit: peshkov/iStock/GettyImages

 WRITE IT DOWN.

-A classic therapeutic tool, the act of writing out your thoughts helps empty your mind, steering you closer toward being in the present.
-“You can find journals with prompts or free write,” Schroeder says.
+The act of writing out your thoughts helps empty your mind, steering you closer toward being in the present.
+“You can find journals with prompts or free write,” licensed counselor Julianne Schroeder says.
 “Allowing yourself to identify thoughts and feelings as they are in the present can help you clearly see if there are action-based steps you can take to help yourself.”

 Even if you’re not a writer, giving yourself the freedom to put pen to paper, without judgment, can be a helpful emotional release as well, freeing up your mind to focus on what’s happening in the current moment.

 Read more: 10 Ways Journaling Will Transform Your Life

 Being present helps you get the most out of life.

 Photo Credit: littlehenrabi/iStock/GettyImages

 How do you stay present in your life?
 Can staying present make you happier?
 What are the biggest challenges to staying in the moment?
 Let us know in the comments!